nextstrain/ncov/README.md

 ## Contributing
 We welcome contributions from the community to make this effort as useful as possible to as many people as possible.
 If you spot errors or inaccuracies, please file an issue or make a pull request.
+Or get in touch over email at hello@nextstrain.org or on Twitter at [@nextstrain](https://twitter.com/nextstrain).

 ## Building